peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 This section summarises terms and definitions of the radiative transfer theory used in later chapters.
 Especially, there is a number of different notations in use today.
-We follow those of @petty2006 due to their clarity for most quantities discussed in this text.
+We follow those of @petty2006 due to their clarity.

 ### Frequency, Wavelength and Wavenumber